6 Tricks to Control ADHD with Food

 Breakfast can sometimes be a tough meal to keep it healthy: between getting ready for work or getting kids off to school or both, it’s easy to see how easy convenience foods can quickly become a staple as you run out the door.
 Unfortunately, most of these foods are highly processed and don’t do much for you in terms of brain health.
 Making sure you consume protein at breakfast will keep you blood sugar levels steady and provide the building blocks necessary to produce neurotransmitters which help regulate brain activity.

-Food Trick: Be sure to include a good protein source with your breakfast like meat or poultry, nuts and seeds, or a protein smoothie.
+Food Trick: Be sure to include a good protein source with your breakfast like eggs (you can hard boil for an easy grab-and-go), nuts and seeds, or a protein smoothie.

 2. Ditch food coloring and preservatives